 Are you actively planning for busy times of the year when sales pick up and there is the most customer demand?
 Most sellers plan for Black Friday, Cyber Monday and the holidays in general, but are there other time periods when your business has historically seen increased sales or would make sense to do a big sale (e.g., Mother’s Day, Valentine’s Day, Halloween, etc.)?

-Demand planning helps predict future sales by using historical data to help with everything from inventory planning and warehousing needs to running promotions and meeting customer expectations.
+Demand planning helps predict future sales by using historical data to help with everything from inventory planning and warehousing needs to running promotions or flash sales and meeting customer expectations.
 This lets you create a roadmap for ordering, receiving, and shipping.
 Taking it a step further, ERP software can be programmed to automatically place purchase orders with vendors when inventory levels drop below a certain level.

 6. Be in contact with manufacturers